katsuster/target-6-client/doc/single.md

-# Single mode
+# Single player mode

-This document describes specification and implementation of single mode.
+This document describes specification and implementation of single player mode.

 ## Specification

-Single mode has 1 game.
+Single player mode has 1 game.

 * Time attack
   * Shoot all 6 targets as fast as possible

-Single mode is using 2 nodes at same time.
+Single player mode is using 2 nodes at same time.

 * Controller node (device ID: 0)
   * Detect push button